UX Research & Design - TRIUMF

 Results & Next steps

 The initial phase wrapped up with the creation of a UX research report, the development of a comprehensive requirements document, and the design of a Figma wireframe to provide stakeholders with a clear visualization of the project scope.
 Subsequently, this package was presented to key stakeholders to secure their approval for advancing the project.
 Presently, the project is underway in an agile environment.
-I’m taking charge of the design phase, leveraging my prior success in UX research and strategy, which earned me an outstanding student evaluation for my internship and lead me to return full time at TRIUMF.
+I became the lead designer, leveraging my prior success in UX research and strategy, which earned me an outstanding student evaluation for my internship and lead me to return full time at TRIUMF.
+View the design here: TRIUMF UI/UX Design